TimoWilhelm/cloudflare-asset-worker/workers/asset-service/README.md

-# Asset API Worker
+# Asset Service Worker

-The Asset API worker is an RPC service that handles all static asset storage and serving for the platform.
-It's called by the manager worker via Cloudflare Service Bindings.
+The Asset Service worker is an RPC service that handles all static asset storage and serving for the platform.
+It's called by the orchestrator worker via Cloudflare Service Bindings.

 ## Architecture